kubewarden/docs/src/tasks.md

     clusteradmissionpolicy.policies.kubewarden.io/privileged-pods created
     ```

-Once the `ClusterAdmissionPolicy` deployed, the requests sent to your Kubernetes cluster will be evaluated by the policy, if they're within the policy scope.
+Once the `ClusterAdmissionPolicy` is deployed, the requests sent to your Kubernetes cluster will be evaluated by the policy if they're within the policy scope.

 ## Next steps